 The TOE uses the SM-KT for Signature generation and Signature Verification (see also A.SM) or/and its own functionality required by FCS_COP.1/SIG.
 For random number generation the TOE does not rely on the SM-KT.
 Instead it uses the Linux blocking random number generator which is continuously seeded during operation of the TOE by a certified TPM [ST33TPHF20].

-The connection to network based management interfaces is always secured with TLS Version 1.1.
-To ensure future competitiveness the connection is also able to be secured with TLS Version 1.2.
+The connection to network based management interfaces is always secured with TLS Version $1.2 [15]^7$.

 6.1.1.2 FCS_CKM.1/Management Cryptographic key generation for remote Management

 FCS_CKM.1.1/Management